HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

   `q`, with index `P[q_idx-1]`. `Q` only stores values up to that index.

+Hence, by comparing `x` to `Q[k]` for equality we can can check if `P[k]` divides `x`.
+Doing this for `k = 2..#Q`, gives a sufficient condition for `x` being prime, according to the remarks above.

-This concludes the explanation.
-All in all it's a quite nice mix between the Erathosenes Sieve (that would maintain a list of all integers up to x), and a naive test of divisibility by primes, up to
+All in all, this algorithm is an interesting mix between the Erathosenes Sieve (that would maintain a list of all integers up to x), and a naive test of divisibility by primes, up to
 $$\sqrt{x}$$.
-Figure 2 contains my humble attempt to visualize the algorithm for the first view prime numbers.
+Figure 2 contains my humble attempt to visualize (some aspects of) the algorithm for the first few prime numbers.

 {% figure Dijkstra_files/visualization_2 png 'A manual visualization of the algorithm' %}